akesterson/defunct-disco/README.md

 to your module, inside its disco ball.
 The disco ball is then placed in an accessible location on the rsync server, and the disco client will pull all modules, files, scripts, and templates relevant to its execution, and run them.

+ALL MODULE FILES, SCRIPTS, AND TEMPLATES ARE DELIVERED RELATIVE TO / ON THE CLIENT.

 MODULE/defs/requires
 =====